gamache/hyperresource/README.md

 HyperResource has performed some behind-the-scenes expansions here.

-First, the `example:users` link was added as a method on the `api` object at the time the resource was loaded with `api.get`.
-And since the link rel has a [CURIE prefix](http://tools.ietf.org/html/draft-kelly-json-hal-06#section-8.2), a method without the prefix, `users`, was created at the same time.
+First, the `example:users` link was added to the `api` object at the time the resource was loaded with `api.get`.
+And since the link rel has a [CURIE prefix](http://tools.ietf.org/html/draft-kelly-json-hal-06#section-8.2), HyperResource will allow a shortened version of its name, `users`.

 Then, calling `first` on the `users` link followed the link and loaded it automatically.